arashkyoosha/sql-employee-tracker/README.md

 Our assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+## Live Demo

+Here's a link to the demo:

 ## Contributors

   Arashk